 - Useful Cash Flow Management techniques, for example: Profitable Business Autopilot

-Except for the lack of staff, Solopreneurs face much the same issues as Micro business so we encourage you to tap into our Micro business resources below.
+Except for the lack of staff, Solopreneurs face much the same issues as Micro business so we encourage you to also tap into our Micro business resources below.

 There are various definitions of what constitutes a Micro Business throughout different countries.
 This is often related to tax office definitions.
 We use the term to refer to businesses with 1-4 staff.
 Additionally, the assumption is that the owner/operator directly manages the staff employed by the business.

 Firstly, the owner has their finger on the pulse and handles everything.
 Secondly, the reason for them being, typically less than 5 staff, is that experience has shown that a single supervisor can manage 8-12 staff, in normal circumstances.
 At this stage of business growth, the owner is even more stressed.
 Because, not only do they need to manage the staff, but they need to manage every aspect of the business.
 This includes Sales, Marketing, Administration and HR.
+They are often still also working on the operation side of the business.

 Typically, Micro Business owners find themselves starting to hire, lead and motivate staff for what maybe the first time in their life.
 Consequently, they have a very steep learning curve around matters relating to people.
 To help with this, the resources for how to grow a business focus on assisting them with managing people.